 I have a BA degree in art and art history from California State University, Fresno.
 I am an ordained and credentialed pastor.
 I received my Master of Art's degree in clinical Christian counseling from Cornerstone University.
 I also have a doctorate degree from Colorado Theological Seminary and the National Christian Counselors Association in clinical Christian counseling.

-While I focus primarily on women and the issues they face, I have advanced certification in Temperament Therapy, Cognitive Therapy and Ethics, Substance Abuse and Addiction, Crisis and Abuse Therapy, Domestic Violence and Intervention, Integrated Marriage and Family Therapy, and Group Therapy.
+While I focus primarily on women and the issues they face, I have advanced certification in Temperament Therapy, Cognitive Therapy and Ethics, Substance Abuse and Addiction, Crisis and Abuse Therapy, EMDR Therapy, Domestic Violence and Intervention, Integrated Marriage and Family Therapy, and Group Therapy.

 I am first and foremost, a Christian counselor.
 How this impacts my counseling practice is that while I believe many of my client’s issues are spiritual in nature, they can also be due to physiology, psychological, environmental, or social reasons.
 Since we are created in God's triune image, fulfillment and lasting peace can only be established through a relationship with God through His Son Jesus Christ.
 Healing of our spirit, soul, and body will come to us as we align with His will and purpose for our lives.